marcoschoettelkotte/marcoschoettelkotte/README.md

-Computer science differs from physics in that is not actually a science.
-It does not study natural objects.
-Neither is it mathematics; although it does use mathematical reasoning pretty extensively.

 # **About Me**

 >My name is __Marco Schöttelkotte__ and I am studying computer science at the Westphalian university in Bocholt.\